Music

 • A course and program advising (CPA) committee will review course selections.
 The CPA committee will ensure course selections meet the requirements of the program and are appropriate to the field.

-Students can fulfil the language requirement in one of the following three ways:
+Students can fulfil the language requirement in one of the following ways:

-• Complete GER300H at U of T or its equivalent from another university with a minimum grade of B+; or
+• Complete GER301H or GER301Y at U of T or its equivalent from another university with a minimum grade of B+; or

 • Complete GER6000H; or

-• Pass a proficiency exam set by the Division.
+• Pass a proficiency exam set by the relevant subdivision or Graduate Department of Music; or

 • Students must maintain a minimum average of A– in Year 1 in order to progress to Year 2.